dataRainBR/field-workshops-terraform/docs/slides/aws/terraform-community/index.md

 Provisioners only run the first time a Terraform run is executed.
 In this sense, they are not idempotent.
 If you need ongoing state management of VMs or servers that are long-lived, we recommend using a config management tool.

 On the other hand, if you want immutable infrastructure you should consider using our [Packer](https://packer.io) tool.

 ---
-name: lab-exercise-2b
-# 👩‍💻 Lab Exercise: Provisioners, Variables and Outputs
-In part two of the lab we'll use a provisioner to install a new software package.
-We will also explore variables and outputs.

-Return to the training lab and continue where you left off.

-🛑 **STOP** after you complete the fourth quiz.

----
 name: chapter-4-review